Coaching: transformational conversations.

 My coaching style is straight talking and supportive, clear and compassionate.
 I take an integrated approach, drawing on a range of disciplines from psychodynamic and humanistic philosophies to gestalt and mindfulness.
 By helping clients develop greater self-awareness, I enable them to catch their blind spots, explore different perspectives and experiment with new ways of working that will have an immediate impact on their personal effectiveness.

-The coaching process always begins with a session where I develop a comprehensive picture of where the individual is at right now and what’s going on in their working and wider life.
-Only then can we start to get clear on their goals.
+The coaching process begins with a session to create a picture of where the individual is at right now and what’s going on in their working and wider life.
+Then can we start to get clear on goals.
 This might involve further diagnostic work and might also involve the line manager.
 Then, together with the individual, I develop a tailored programme that is realistic but will also really stretch them.

 My coaching programmes are structured around the needs of each client.
 And so if you’d like to chat through how we might be able to work together, please do get in touch.